amplience/dc-extension-aprimo-content-selector/README.md

 ## Known Limitations

+1. This extension is configured to worth with Image assets from Aprimo.

+2. This extension is limited to the response data from Aprimo Content Selector for integration.

 ## Warranty & Support

 This is an _open source_ demonstration to show possible patterns and comes with no support or warranty.